onestardao/WFGY/Polaris/experiments/README.md

 But it still has value because it does not only publish the final score.

-The material publishes an evidence chain, including raw model outputs, normalized results, per-case verdicts, token cost, audit records, warning records, hard red lines, and file fingerprints.
+The material publishes an evidence chain, including raw model outputs, normalized results, per-case verdicts, token cost, audit records, warning records, hard red lines, file fingerprints, and MVP Colab companion notebooks.

 So its position is not external ranking.
 It is inspectable public experimental evidence.